ggsavin/voting-games/project-book/literature-review.md

 ## Communication

 The nature of duplicitous communication in Werewolf and more generally SDGs, leads to a wide range of research focusing solely on various aspects of it.
-Determining player roles or itentions based on their communication {cite}`Eger2018-hx, ibraheem2022putting, azaria2015agent, nishizaki2016behavior, 8916754, Hirata2016-bu` is a common avenue of research, with interesting variations such as tracking commitment via speech {cite}`Eger2018-hx`.
+Determining player roles or itentions based on their communication {cite}`Eger2018-hx, ibraheem2022putting, azaria2015agent, nishizaki2016behavior, 8916754, Hirata2016-bu, sun2021prediction` is a common avenue of research, with interesting variations such as tracking commitment via speech {cite}`Eger2018-hx` or using sentiment analysis {cite}`sun2021prediction`.
 Explicitly studying impacts of communication in Werewolf was also explored by allowing agents to enhance actions with variable length integer vectors {cite}`Brandizzi2021RLupusCT`, and a follow-up in that environment showed that a single word vocabulary was a good enough heuristic.
 They also explored longer communication rounds, much like we allow multiple accusation rounds.
 This matches the idea in {cite}`8916754` that a single utterance impacts the learning agents the most.
 While communication is inherently critical to such games, we need to cut it out to focus solely on the elucidation the implicit vote signaling can provide to agents.

 ## Voting in RL